skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 In our first campaign the players went to Grey Moor and broke an evil curse that was killing the crops and draining the land of life, and then joined in a battle to prevent a single greedy nobleman for seizing control of the Island.
-Along the way they teamed up with Eomer and Endo and attained level 3.
+Along the way they teamed up with Eomier and Endo and attained level 3.
 The elves of Mar Talos joined in the battle to keep the island free.
 This brought our first campaign to an end.